pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "reference/generate-certificate-usage" -->

 ### import-installation
-Imports a previously exported installation to Ops Manager.
+Imports a previously exported installation to Tanzu Operations Manager.

 This is a part of the backup/restore and upgrade lifecycle processes.
-This task is used after an installation has been exported and a new Ops Manager has been deployed, but before the new Ops Manager is configured.
+This task is used after an installation has been exported and a new Tanzu Operations Manager has been deployed, but before the new Tanzu Operations Manager is configured.

 === "Task"
     ---excerpt--- "tasks/import-installation"